Section on Positive Psychology – Mission

 (c) Submitting mid-year and year-end reports and other required documents to the Division’s Executive Board;

-(d) Encouraging or recommending and coordinating the development of formal proposals for programming at the APA annual convention on issues of timely concern to counseling psychologists interested in positive
+(e) Encouraging or recommending and coordinating the development of formal proposals for programming at the APA annual convention on issues of timely concern to counseling psychologists interested in positive psychology;

-(h) Ensuring that regular newsletter columns and/or other communications tools keep membership informed of Divisional, APA, and national events of particular interest or relevance to counseling psychologists interested
+(i) Ensuring that regular newsletter columns and/or other communications tools keep membership informed of Divisional, APA, and national events of particular interest or relevance to counseling psychologists interested in positive psychology;

 6. The Past Chair is the most immediately retired Chair of the Section and shall serve as a member of the Executive Committee for the two years immediately following the term of office as Chair.
 If for any reason the Past Chair cannot complete the term of office, the office shall remain vacant through the balance of the term in which it occurs and the duties of the Past Chair will be carried out by the Chair.
 The Past Chair shall be responsible for conducting the Section elections.
 The Past Chair also shall coordinate and communicate with the Division’s Executive Board regarding Section elections.
 The Past Chair shall be responsible for coordinating Section awards presentations, including student awards.

 2. The Executive Committee shall be authorized to act on behalf of the Section between Section meetings.
-All actions of the Executive Committee will be reported during the annual meeting of the Section.
+The Executive Committee will distribute an annual report during the annual meeting of the Section.

 1. The Chair shall appoint such committee and task force chairs as may be needed to conduct the affairs of the Section.

-2. Chairs will report on the activities of their committee or task force at the annual meeting of the Section.
+2. Chairs of the committees will report on the activities of their committee or task force at the annual meeting of the Section and throughout the year, as requested by the Chair.

-1. The Chair-Elect, the Treasurer, and the Communications Officer shall be elected by a plurality mail ballot vote of all ballots cast by all Members in good standing.
+1. The Chair-Elect, the Treasurer, and the Publication Editor shall be elected by a plurality ballot vote of all ballots cast by all Members in good standing.

-3. The Executive Committee shall issue a call for nominations to membership via either a Section mailing or the Division 17 newsletter.
+3. The Executive Committee shall issue a call for nominations to membership via the Section listserv.

 4. The following schedules of terms of office shall govern the call for nominations and election: